markocvitkovic1/hello-world-2/README.md

 # About Me
 I am a student at CRC Sydenham.
+I study Applied Computing at CRC Sydenham.